Boeing 7J7: Development

 In March 1986, Boeing officially announced Japan's 25 percent participation in the 7J7.
-The name of the aircraft reflected this participation, as the "J" in 7J7 represented the Japan Aircraft Development Corporation (JADC), a partnership of the large Japanese industrial firms Kawasaki Heavy Industries, Fuji Heavy Industries, and Mitsubishi Heavy Industries (MHI).
+The name of the aircraft reflected this participation, as the "J" in 7J7 represented the Japan Aircraft Development Corporation (JADC), a partnership of large Japanese industrial firms Kawasaki Heavy Industries, Fuji Heavy Industries and Mitsubishi Heavy Industries that held a collective 25% interest in the project.
 Shorts from the United Kingdom and Saab-Scania from Sweden also invested in the program a few weeks later, but with smaller, single-digit percentages.
 Hawker de Havilland of Australia joined with a similar small percentage in December 1986.

 During the same week that Boeing made the Japanese 7J7 announcement, SAS held a 13-member board of directors meeting near Boeing headquarters to inspect Boeing's 7J7 work.
 The airline also expressed its desire to eliminate middle seats in a six-abreast configuration and asked that the cabin include a seven-abreast option for economy travel.
 Jan Carlzon, SAS's chairman at the time, dangled the possibility of SAS being a launch customer.
 He suggested that if the 7J7 were built, SAS could become the largest operator of Boeing aircraft within 10 years.
 In mid-1986, Ireland-based aircraft leasing firm GPA Group also declared its desire to be a 7J7 launch customer.